-Fig.8(c) and Fig.8(d) show the results under Bernoulli unicast traffic and burst unicast traffic, respectively.
-Although specifically designed for multicast scheduling, CMF achieves short packet delay under pure unicast traffic, and successfully matches the two unicast scheduling algorithms, iFS and iDRR.
-Under unicast traffic, TATRA is more severely affected by the HOL blocking, and can only achieve a maximal throughput of about 55%, which is consistent with the theoretical analysis result of 58.6% in [25].
+Fig. 9(c) and Fig. 9(d) show the results under Bernoulli unicast traffic and burst unicast traffic, respectively.
+We can see that although specifically designed for multicast scheduling, CMF performs equally well under pure unicast traffic, and successfully matches the unicast scheduling algorithms, WPIM, iFS and iDRR.
+Under unicast traffic, TATRA is more severely affected by the HOL blocking, and can only reach a maximal throughput of about 55%, which is consistent with the theoretical analysis result of 58.6% in [30].